 - 2% cash back when you use Apple Pay to make purchases with any other retailers

 - 1% cash back when you make purchases with your physical Apple Card

 Uniquely, these cash rewards are available immediately in your Apple Cash card.
 There’s no points, holds, or limits.
 The cash back rewards system is simple: You receive either 1%, 2%, or 3% cash back on every purchase, and the value is available to spend however you want immediately from your Apple Cash card.

 With one caveat: You have to set up Apple Cash, a virtual cash account that is Apple’s answer to PayPal.
 Your cash-back rewards, “daily cash,” as Apple dubs them, go into this account.
-If you don’t set up Apple Cash, the daily cash can only be applied to your card balance.
-(Giving a boost to Apple Cash may well be one of Apple’s motives for launching the card).
+If you don’t set up Apple Cash, the daily cash can only be applied to your balance.
+(Giving a boost to Apple Cash may well be one of Apple’s motives for launching this product).

-The other innovative benefits that set Apple Card apart involve tracking and ease-of-use.
-As Apple explains, Apple Card “lives on your iPhone” in your Wallet app.
+The other innovative benefits that set this card apart involve tracking and ease-of-use.
+As the company explains, the card “lives on your iPhone” in your Wallet app.
 This makes it possible to track and analyze your spending habits with unprecedented depth and ease.
-You don’t need to log-in to a website or separate mobile app to access Apple Card information.
+You don’t need to log-in to a website or separate mobile app to access any information.

 Instead, with a simple click into your Wallet, you can do all of the following: